bjmt/quaqc/README.md

 ## Citation

-No article about quaqc is yet published.
-Until then, please cite this repository if you find this software useful in your research.
+Please cite the following journal article if you find this software useful in your research:

-Tremblay, B.J.M.
-(2024). quaqc: Quick ATAC-seq QC (Version 0.1) [Computer software]. https://github.com/bjmt/quaqc
+Tremblay, B.J.M. and Qüesta, J.I.
+(2024). quaqc: efficient and quick ATAC-seq quality control and filtering. _Bioinformatics_, btae649. [https://doi.org/10.1093/bioinformatics/btae649](https://doi.org/10.1093/bioinformatics/btae649)

 ## Additional use cases